jeshuaerickson/holidayhack2020/README.md

 **Lessons Learned**

 - Photo obfuscation can actually be 'undone' in some cases.
-- When working with "Distort" tools within image editing software, picking the correct "selection" area is half the battle.
+- When working with image editing "distort" filter tools, picking the correct "selection" area is half the battle.

 # Objective 2: Investigate S3 Bucket